Brothers Quay

-Stephen and Timothy Quay (/ˈkweɪ/ KWAY-'; born June 17, 1947) are American identical twin brothers and stop-motion animators who are better known as the Brothers Quay or Quay Brothers.
+Stephen Quay and Timothy Quay (/kweɪ/ KWAY; born June 17, 1947) are American identical twin brothers and stop-motion animators who are better known as the Brothers Quay or Quay Brothers.
 They received the 1998 Drama Desk Award for Outstanding Set Design for their work on the play The Chairs.

 Careers

 The Quay Brothers reside and work in England, having moved there in 1969 to study at the Royal College of Art, London after studying illustration (Timothy) and film (Stephen) at the Philadelphia College of Art, later the University of the Arts in Philadelphia.
 In England, they made their first short films, which no longer exist after the only prints were irreparably damaged.
 They spent some time in the Netherlands in the 1970s and then returned to England, where they teamed up with another Royal College student, Keith Griffiths, who produced all of their films.
 In 1980, the trio formed Koninck Studios, which is currently based in London's Old Street area of Hackney.